Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/reflection-serializer.md

 I started working on the json integration first as I wanted to fullfill the Course's requirement on serialization first, and then do the reflection and GUI as an add on.

-> Learning point: In hindsight, in the shortterm this was the right decision, but in the long term a bad one.
+> Learning point: In hindsight, while in the short term this was the right decision,the long term was a bad one.
 Anyone can see once laid out that I should have worked with RTTR first, and then wrote the serializer and gui generator with it as a dependancy.
 Because of this mistake, I was straddled with legacy code that I had to write around.

 ## Serializer 1.0
 The following is the diagram describing the serializer.